diegolirio/kotlin-spring-boot/poc-jpa-versus-d2dbc/README.md

 .

-## 20 Milion registers on Database
+## 20 Million registers on Database

 #### JPA